Nimdy/chatgpt-menu-installer/README.md

 - Installs and configures Nginx
 - Installs and configures Certbot
 - Installs and configures Docker and Docker Compose
-- Installs Custom Login Form on demand
-- Removes Custom Login Form on demand
 - Configures environment variables
+- Configures HTTPS SSL/TLS Certs for your domain
 - Checks for updates to McKay Wrigley's Chatbot UI and applies them
 - Launches Chatbot UI

 ## On demand Features for Login Form install:
-1. Build another Docker Image using Node and JSON Web Token
+1. Builds another Docker Image for Node and JSON Web Token to handle authenication
 2. Add LoginForm to components/Settings/LoginForm.tsx
 3. Replace pages/_app.tsx and with code needed for interaction with LoginForm.tsx
 4. Create utils/app/auth.ts for storing and removing access session token